florianduport/endurance-documentation/docs/intro.md

 ```

 Open your web browser at `http://localhost:3000`.
 Oh wait, it's an API not a website so there's not much to see here.
 But you can check your API swagger here : `http://localhost:3000/api-docs`

+PS : You can also choose to start it through a Docker container using the available Dockerfile.